MCP Server

 "Retry every dead-lettered delivery for ep_acme_prod from the last hour."

-Claude lists the failures, asks you to confirm the retry, then re-enqueues them — one approval prompt covers the whole batch.
+Claude lists the failures, asks you to confirm, then re-enqueues them — one approval prompt covers the whole batch.

 Audit endpoints before a launch

-"List every active endpoint in this workspace and which events each one subscribes to.
-Highlight any that haven't received a delivery this week."
+"List every active endpoint in this workspace and when each last received a delivery.
+Flag any that have been quiet for a week."

-Claude walks the list, pulls subscriptions and last-delivery metadata, and gives you a launch checklist.
+Claude walks the list, pulls last-delivery metadata, and gives you a launch checklist.

-Read, mutate, fan out, retry.
 Every tool calls the same Nahook API with your workspace's permissions.
+The two event-firing tools are CLI-only — they send real production webhooks.

 list_endpoints Every endpoint in the workspace.